 One of the sleeping mats on its own is not especially comfortable, but I have found putting both together is much better.

 I liked the system and I slept well on them.
 They didn’t weigh too much or take up much space in my pack.
 They were very quick to blow up, so it was easy to make camp every night.
-This really matters when you’re doing it every night for two months!
+This really matters when you’re doing it every night for nearly two months!

-If I walked it again I would happily take them both, or I may go back to my heavier system of the Thermarest Neoair Xlite and a closed cell foam mat.
+If I walked it again I would happily take them both, or go back to my heavier system of the Thermarest Neoair Xlite and a closed cell foam mat.
 This worked well as a ground sheet, protecting the blow up mattress from punctures.

 Cooking equipment gear review